Constitution of Dutchess County Progressive Action Alliance

 Article 1: The name of this group of concerned citizens is Dutchess County Progressive Action Alliance, or DCPAA.

-A group qualifies to have a representative at Connecting Circle meetings if it has been approved as a legitimate group by the Connecting Circle, and that it is deemed by the Connecting Circle to be active.
-No one person may be a representative for more than one group.
+Article 6: Procedures to facilitate internal operation of DCPAA will be developed by the Connecting Circle as needed and amended as deemed appropriate.
+Connecting Circle meetings require a majority of representatives in attendance.
+Passing a proposal requires agreement through the use of the integrated decision-making process, or a majority vote of the representatives in attendance.
+A team qualifies to have a representative at Connecting Circle meetings if it has been approved as a legitimate team by the Connecting Circle, and that it is deemed by the Connecting Circle to be active.
+No one person may be a representative for more than one team.

-Article 7: Procedures to ensure orderly operation of DCPAA include the following:
+Article 9: Procedures to ensure orderly operation of DCPAA include the following:

 Section 1: How to Make a Proposal for a DCPAA Policy/Procedure

-What Requires DCPAA Approval
+What Requires Connecting Circle Approval

 the listing of DCPAA as a creator, host or co-sponsor of the meeting, event and/or action

 the mentioning of DCPAA in advertising, in the press, on social media in conjunction with the meeting, event and/or action

-- the mentioning of DCPAA during any meeting, event and/or action as a representative of DCPAA.
+the mentioning of DCPAA during any meeting, event and/or action as a representative of DCPAA.
 No member will speak as a representative of this organization without approval of the Connecting Circle before the meeting, event and/or action at which any member of DCPAA wishes to speak.

-What Does Not Require DCPAA Approval
+What Does Not Require Connecting Circle Approval

-Any meeting, event and/or action where an action team and/or individual takes responsibility for the meeting, event and/or action without the need for any kind of DCPAA assistance or association with DCPAA does not need approval from DCPAA.
+Any meeting, event and/or action where an action team and/or individual takes responsibility for the meeting, event and/or action without the need for any kind of DCPAA assistance or association with DCPAA does not need approval from the Connecting Circle.
 This includes action team meetings, actions performed by individuals, events organized by a small group or an individual on their own, as long as these things are being done without using DCPAA’s name or using DCPAA resources and/or funds.

 Section 3: Procedure for Gathering/Distributing Funds for/from DCPAA

-a) Gathering of Funds for DCPAA
+A. Gathering of Funds for DCPAA

 DCPAA is not a tax-exempt organization.
 We will accept donations to pay for DCPAA operating expenses, DCPAA activities, DCPAA events and other DCPAA-sponsored efforts.
 Donations are not tax-deductible for the contributor.

-b) Distributing of Funds by DCPAA
+B. Distributing of Funds by DCPAA

 DCPAA can only use funds gathered for paying for DCPAA operating expenses, DCPAA